taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

-**CLIs**
- * [Gemini](https://github.com/kyegomez/gemini) - The open source implementation of Gemini, the model that will "eclipse ChatGPT" by Google
+**Awesome-lists**
+ * [awesome-decentralized-llm](https://github.com/imaurer/awesome-decentralized-llm) - Collection of LLM resources that can be used to build products you can "own" or to perform reproducible research.

+**Chatbots**
+ * [ChatGPT-Line-Bot](https://github.com/theexplainthis/chatgpt-line-bot) - This is a repository that allows you to integrate ChatGPT into Line.

+**Browser-extensions**
+ * [raycast-openai-translator](https://github.com/openai-translator/raycast-openai-translator) - 基于 ChatGPT API 的 Raycast 翻译插件 - Raycast extension for translation based on ChatGPT API.

 **NLP**
- * [flutter_chatgpt](https://github.com/wewehao/flutter_chatgpt) - Flutter ChatGPT APP.
-The chatgpt chat app implemented by flutter supports custom modes and contextual continuous dialogue.
-In addition, it supports admob advertisement configuration, accessing open screen advertisements, interstitial advertisements, Banner
+ * [ai00_server](https://github.com/ai00-x/ai00_server) - A localized open-source AI server that is better than ChatGPT.
+ * [CipherChat](https://github.com/robustnlp/cipherchat) - A framework to evaluate the generalization capability of safety alignment for LLMs

+**Others**
+ * [ChatGPT-API-Faucet](https://github.com/terobox/chatgpt-api-faucet) - AI Circle's faucet website, where you can receive one token every 24 hours for developing and testing AI products.
+ * [WELearnHelper](https://github.com/ssmjae/welearnhelper) - Display WE Learn accompanying classroom question answers; support class tests; automatic answering; time brushing; answer generation based on generative AI (ChatGPT)

-_Updated on March 07, 2024_ (A total of 1456 repositories listed.)
+_Updated on March 11, 2024_ (A total of 1463 repositories listed.)

 ## Table of contents